Esperanza Malchi

 Esperanza Malchi also spelled Malk or Malkhi (died 1 April 1600) was a Jewish Ottoman businesswoman.
-She was the influential favorite and Kira (business agent) of Valide Sultan Safiye.
+She was the influential favorite and Kira (business agent) of the valide sultan Safiye Sultan.

 Life

 Early life

 Esperanza Malchi reportedly originated from Italy.
-She was married to a Jewish businessman, and had at least three sons.
+She was married to a Jewish businessman and had at least three sons.

-Due to the seclusion from the opposite sex and the outside world imposed upon the women of the Imperial Harem, male merchants were not allowed in to the harem, and a custom developed with merchant wives entering the harem to act as intermediary agents, displaying the goods to the prospective clients of the harem.
-These women were often Jews, who as non-Muslims were not subjected to the same gender segregation as Muslim women, and thus could act as the intermediaries of the harem women in several other areas, and many became successful businesswomen as agents to the harem women, particularly as widows.
+Due to the seclusion from the opposite sex and the outside world imposed upon the women of the Ottoman Imperial Harem, male merchants were not allowed in to the harem, and a custom developed with merchant wives entering the harem to act as intermediary agents, displaying the goods to the prospective clients of the harem.
+These women were often Jews, who, as non-Muslims, were not subjected to the same gender segregation as Muslim women, and thus could act as the intermediaries of the harem women in several other areas.
+Many became successful businesswomen as agents to the harem women, particularly as widows.
 This would have been the background of Esperanza Malchi as well.

-Due to the fact that there were several kiras working in the Imperial Harem in parallel, and that they are seldom documented by name, it is difficult to identify individual kiras and separate them from each other.
-Esperanza Malchi, in particular, has often been confused with Esther Handali, who had a similar position to her and was active at the same time.
-When she first entered the harem is unknown, but her career does overlap with Esther Handali, who was employed by Nurbanu Sultan, the mother of sultan Murad III.
-Esperanza Malchi, however, was employed by Nurbanu Sultan's daughter-in-law Safiye, consort of Murad III and mother of sultan Mehmed III.
+Because several kiras were working in the Imperial Harem in parallel and are seldom documented by name, it is difficult to identify individual kiras and separate them from each other.
+Esperanza Malchi, in particular, has often been confused with Esther Handali, who had a similar position and was active simultaneously.
+When she first entered the harem is unknown, but her career overlaps with Esther Handali, who was employed by Nurbanu Sultan, the mother of Sultan Murad III.
+Esperanza Malchi, however, worked for Nurbanu Sultan's daughter-in-law, Safiye, consort of Murad III and mother of Sultan Mehmed III.